Jesus was God’s sign that would be spoken against

 Paul quotes from Isaiah and identifies tongues

 Paul, here in 1 Corinthians, quoting from Isaiah 28, identifies tongues as a sign.
-Believers in Jesus perform signs (miracles), see Mark 16v17-18, just as Jesus did, John 14v12, but tongues, is the intial sign.
+Those who believe in Jesus perform signs (miracles), see Mark 16v17-18, just as Jesus did, John 14v12, but tongues, is the intial sign.

 1 Corinthians 14v21 (quoting from Isaiah 28)